Estimating Continuous Treatment Effects with Two-Stage Kernel Ridge Regression: Theoretical Analysis

 \paragraph{Proof Idea and Technical Novelty.} Our analysis differs from standard DML-type and plug-in arguments in that we do not collapse the first-stage estimator \(\hat f\) into a deterministic nuisance-error term.
 Instead, we carry the randomness of \(\hat f\), induced by the outcome noise, through the pseudo-outcomes and track how it propagates into the second stage.
 This yields a decomposition into propagated bias and variance: first-stage undersmoothing keeps the bias mild, while the second-stage regularizer shrinks the variance enough for it to be absorbed into the usual KRR variance term in \(\cH\).
 This is what allows the leading rate to be governed by the simpler target space \(\cH\), with the complexity of \(\cF\) entering only through a parametric-order term.
+This proof strategy is a key distinction from prior kernel and two-stage analyses such as \citet{singh2024kernel}, \citet{liu2023augmented}, and \citet{XWa24}.

 \paragraph{Growing Nuisance Norms.}

 Another useful feature of \cref{eq:main_bound} is that it remains informative even when the nuisance norm \(\|f^\star\|_\cF\) is allowed to grow with \(n\).
 In many RKHS analyses, the theorem is stated only over a fixed-radius ball, with the radius absorbed into the constant.
 Our bound makes this dependence explicit.
 More generally, under polynomial eigendecay, the optimal rate continues to hold whenever \(\|f^\star\|_{\mathcal F}^2 = \cO\!\left((\gamma n)^{1/(1+2\ell)}\right)\).
 For example, when \(\cH = H^1(\cA)\), we still achieve the optimal rate for estimating \(h^\star\) as long as \(\|f^\star\|_{\mathcal F}^2 \lesssim n_{\operatorname{eff}}^{1/3}\).
 This clarifies the precise sense in which our result relaxes the usual fixed-radius RKHS-ball assumption.